 September 15, 2017

-9/15: Racism in the United States: Who’s Responsible for Fixing the Problem?
+9/15: Racism in America: Who’s Responsible for Fixing the Problem?

 Racism remains a prevalent problem in the United States.
 But many Americans do not think the responsibility to end racism is exclusive to one race.
 Rather, the responsibility belongs to both black and white people, according to this Exclusive Third Rail with OZY-Marist Poll, commissioned by WGBH Boston and OZY Media for the new PBS prime-time, cross-platform debate program Third Rail with OZY.

 Americans perceive the solution to lie in the hands of everyone, and do not believe black people need to work harder than others to end racism.
 The disparity in the perception of societal advancement between blacks and whites has not improved.
 Although half of Americans assert that both black and white people have an equal chance of getting ahead in today’s society, by more than 10-to-one Americans say white people have a better chance than black people of doing so.
 And, this disparity has changed little over the past 20 years.